 Bit Mnemonic Meaning 0 IP.CFB Do not wait for message if the queue is zero.
+If bit 0 is set on a receive and there is no packet in the queue, the error return is taken with error code 3 returned in the AC.
 1 IP.CFS Use the indirect sender's PID.
 (PID is found at the address specified in the word 1, .IPCFS).
 2 IP.CFR Use the indirect receiver's PID.
 (PID is found at the address specified in word 2, .IPCFR).
-3 IP.OFO Allow one send request above the send quota.
+3 IP.CFO Allow one send request above the send quota.
 (The default send quota is two.)
 4 IP.CFT Truncate the message, if it is larger than the reserved space.
 5-17 Reserved.
 18 IP.CFP The packet is privileged.
 (This bit can be set only if the sending/ receiving job is a privileged job.)
-If a privileged sender sets this bit, IPCFR. and IPCFQ. will return this. bit = 1 in any reply.
+If a privileged sender sets this bit, IPCFR. and IPCFQ. will return this.
+Bit = 1 in any reply.
 If this bit was not set, the bit will contain 0 when the packet is placed in the receiver's queue.
 If this job is not privileged and this bit is set, an error code will be returned.
 19 IP.CFV The packet is a page of data (512 decimal words).
 Both the sender and the receiver must have virtual memory capabilities.
 A page must have been reserved (by using the PAGE. monitor call) before a page can be passed using IPCF.
 20-23 Reserved.
 24-29 IP.CFE The error code is returned in these bits, if an error is encountered on a receive or a send.
-The possible error codes are listed in Table 15-3.
-30-32 IP.CFC The system and sender code; this code can be set only by a privileged job.
-Code Mnemonic Meaning 1 .IPCCC Sent by [SYSTEM] IPCC.
-2 .IPCCF Sent by system-wide [SYSTEM] INFO.
-3 .IPCCP Sent by receiver's local [SYSTEM] INFO.
+The possible error codes are codes 70 to 77 listed in Table 15-5.
+30-32 IP.CFC The system and sender code; this code can be set only by a privileged job. - Code Mnemonic Meaning 1 .IPCCC Sent by [SYSTEM] IPCC.
+2 .IPCCF Sent by system-wide [SYSTEM] INFO. - 3 .IPCCP Sent by receiver's local [SYSTEM] INFO.
 33-35 IP.CFM Return the packet to the sender.
 Code Mnemonic Meaning 1 .IPCFN Packet in the job's input queue is one that was sent to another PID but returned to the sender due to the receiver's PID being dropped before the packet was received.
 This bit cannot be set by an unprivileged job; the monitor will fill it in for examination by an unprivileged job.